Sampling-Based Accuracy Testing of Posterior Estimators for General Inference: Abstract

 \section{Abstract}

 Parameter inference, i.e. inferring the posterior distribution of the parameters of a statistical model given some data, is a central problem to many scientific disciplines.
-Posterior inference with generative models is an alternative to methods such as Markov Chain Monte Carlo, both for likelihood-based and simulation-based inference.
+Generative models can be used as an alternative to Markov Chain Monte Carlo methods for conducting posterior inference, both in likelihood-based and simulation-based problems.
 However, assessing the accuracy of posteriors encoded in generative models is not straightforward.
-In this paper, we introduce `distance to random point' (DRP) coverage testing as a method to estimate coverage probabilities of generative posterior estimators.
+In this paper, we introduce `Tests of Accuracy with Random Points' (TARP) coverage testing as a method to estimate coverage probabilities of generative posterior estimators.
 Our method differs from previously-existing coverage-based methods, which require posterior evaluations.
-We prove that our approach is necessary and sufficient to show that a posterior estimator is optimal.
-We demonstrate the method on a variety of synthetic examples, and show that DRP can be used to test the results of posterior inference analyses in high-dimensional spaces.
-We also show that our method can detect non-optimal inferences in cases where existing methods fail.
+We prove that our approach is necessary and sufficient to show that a posterior estimator is accurate.
+We demonstrate the method on a variety of synthetic examples, and show that TARP can be used to test the results of posterior inference analyses in high-dimensional spaces.
+We also show that our method can detect inaccurate inferences in cases where existing methods fail.